Valeri1114/CV/README.md

 # Biography

 I'm 27 years old.
 I am a student of GMBA program in Tunghai University.
-I have a Bechlor degree, my major is Hospitality Management and Master's deegree in Fermentation and Winemaking technologies.
+I have a Bachelor degree, my major is Hospitality Management and Master deegree in Fermentation and Winemaking technologies.
 In a spare time i used to do sports, photography and web design.